margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Thank you for provoking me.
 I see all the selfies online.
 I watch all the Celebrities.

+...Don't worry....
+I fought back.
+I retaliated.
+I sent images of guns.
+I became a bully back.
+I became passive aggressive out of anger.
+I started harassing people.

+...But Child, seriously...
+The correct approach is to stop the bullying,
+Let people speak up for themselves,
+Be more patient, observant, and considerate.

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.